ththu0205/Pattern-Recognition-EEG/README.md

 # Pattern-Recognition-EEG
-Classify mental attention states (focused, unfocused, drowsy) based on EEG signals using machine learning techniques.
+This project aims to classify mental attention states — focused, unfocused, and drowsy — using EEG signals and machine learning techniques.
+By analyzing EEG data collected from EMOTIV devices, the goal is to develop a reliable classification model that can distinguish different mental states, contributing to applications in cognitive enhancement, neurofeedback, and mental state monitoring.

 # Members
 | **Name**| **Major**| **University**|